AAwhittier/data-structures/LINKEDLIST/llist.md

 # Correct Outputs:
 # Everybody wants to be a cat - Because a cat is the only cat - Who knows where it's at.
 ```
+* EX 2:
-1. Using the linked list class from the prior example, remove cat0 through 9
+Using the linked list class from the prior example, remove cat0 through 9
 from the deque and place them into a LinkedList object.
 Display the new linked list.
 ```python
 from collections import deque